metio/terraform-provider-k8s/docs/data-sources/apps_kubeblocks_io_ops_request_v1alpha1_manifest.md

 Required:

-- `component_name` (String) Specifies the name of the cluster component.
+- `component_name` (String) Specifies the name of the Component.
-- `instances` (Attributes List) Defines the instances that need to be rebuilt. (see [below for nested schema](#nestedatt--spec--rebuild_from--instances))
+- `instances` (Attributes List) Specifies the instances (Pods) that need to be rebuilt, typically operating as standbys. (see [below for nested schema](#nestedatt--spec--rebuild_from--instances))

 Optional:

-- `backup_name` (String) Indicates the name of the backup from which to recover.
-Currently, only a full physical backup is supported unless your component only has one replica.
-Such as 'xtrabackup' is full physical backup for mysql and 'mysqldump' is not.
-And if no specified backupName, the instance will be recreated with empty 'PersistentVolumes'.
+- `backup_name` (String) Indicates the name of the Backup custom resource from which to recover the instance.
+Defaults to an empty PersistentVolume if unspecified.
+Note: - Only full physical backups are supported for multi-replica Components (e.g., 'xtrabackup' for MySQL). - Logical backups (e.g., 'mysqldump' for MySQL) are unsupported in the current version.
-- `env_for_restore` (Map of String) List of environment variables to set in the container for restore.
-These will be merged with the env of Backup and ActionSet.
-The priority of merging is as follows: 'Restore env > Backup env > ActionSet env'.
+- `env_for_restore` (Map of String) Defines container environment variables for the restore process. merged with the ones specified in the Backup and ActionSet resources.
+Merge priority: Restore env > Backup env > ActionSet env.
+Purpose: Some databases require different configurations when being restored as a standby compared to being restored as a primary.
+For example, when restoring MySQL as a replica, you need to set 'skip_slave_start='ON'' for 5.7 or 'skip_replica_start='ON'' for 8.0.
+Allowing environment variables to be passed in makes it more convenient to control these behavioral differences during the restore process.

 <a id="nestedatt--spec--rebuild_from--instances"></a>
 ### Nested Schema for `spec.rebuild_from.instances`